Writer’s Guidelines for Unlocked

-Submit a gospel-centered devotional piece—whether it be essay, poetry, personal story, fiction*, or other written art form.
+Submit a gospel-centered devotional piece—whether it be essay, poetry, fiction*, or other written art form.
 Connect God’s story with any topic you see in the world.
 How does Jesus fit into what you are wondering about, writing about, or experiencing?
 Successful submissions connect Jesus’ life, death, and resurrection to the topic being addressed.

 In your single-spaced document, please include:

 • If different from your legal name, your pen name/byline

 • If different from your legal name, who your check should be made out to, should your piece be accepted

 • Your mailing address

 • Up to 3 proposed Bible passages for people to read before the devotion